CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.1 Treatment of security incidents.md

 The contact persons for all types of security incidents MUST be known to the employees.
 Contact Information MUST always be up to date and available in a workable format.

-#### DER.2.1.A4 Notification of affected parties in the event of security incidents [Head of IT, Emergency Representative, Press Office, Data Protection Officer, Head of Institution]
+#### DER.2.1.A4 Notification of affected persons in case of security incidents [Head of IT, Emergency Representative, Press Office, Data Protection Officer, Head of Institution]
 A security incident MUST inform all relevant internal and external bodies in a timely manner.
 It MUST be checked whether the data protection officer, the works council / staff council and employees from the legal department must be involved.
-Likewise, the reporting requirements for public authorities and regulated industries MUST be taken into account.
+Likewise, the reporting requirements for authorities and regulated industries MUST be taken into account.
 It is also necessary to ensure that affected bodies are informed of the necessary measures.

 #### DER.2.1.A5 Security Incident [Head IT, IT Operations]